 If nothing else, you have to give Facebook credit for giving the appearance of trying.
 Life in a post-Cambridge Analytica world has not been easy for them, and steps have been taken to try and regain our trust.

-Along with being apologetic, Facebook is trying to be extremely forthcoming with regards to what data they record, why they record it and where it goes.
-(I guess better late than never right?)
-They're now including steps for how to change specific settings and delete apps that used your Facebook login, all in the name of better privacy.
+Along with being apologetic, Facebook is trying to be forthcoming with regards to what data they record, why they record it and where it goes.
+(Better late than never right?)
+They're including steps for how to change specific settings and delete apps that used your Facebook login, all in the name of better privacy, which we'll describe below.

 Unfortunately, the prospect of having to manually find and then change every single privacy setting for every app you've ever come across can be pretty daunting.
 Depending on how into Facebook you've really gotten over the years, it could take a good chunk of time.